andreww/fox/DoX/FoX_sax.md

       end subroutine fatalError_handler`

 Triggered when a [fatal error](http://www.w3.org/TR/REC-xml/#dt-fatal) is encountered in parsing.
 Parsing will cease after this event.

-Note that FoX is not entirely compliant with the standard; both normal errors and fatal errors will be reported through the error_handler above; fatalError_handler is currently inactive.

 * `warning_handler
       subroutine warning_handler(msg)